 - Transfer the pesto to clean, sterilised jars

-Tip: with such a short season for wild garlic, I make a batch & freeze half of it in ice cubes for later in the year, or you can even freeze the wild garlic leaves themselves for later.
+Tip: with such a short season for wild garlic, I make a big batch of wild garlic pesto & freeze half of it in ice cubes for later in the year, or you can even freeze the wild garlic leaves themselves for later use.